 Often the most difficult transition for companies to make is rethinking commercialization, which includes design for manufacture; decisions about materials, sourcing and tooling, certifications, and shipping from factory to warehouse.
 We often refer to it as “the last mile of innovation,” to emphasize that while it represents the home stretch, it’s as much a part of the process as ideating, insights, and design.

 C-suite support remains imperative even after launch.
 Sales, marketing, and distribution of the new products often require re-alignment and adjustment of how products are typically sold within the organization.
 The product must be treated as a full-class citizen within the larger, preexisting product portfolio — which brings us back to C-suite support.

 Nottingham Spirk recently worked with a packaging company that, at first, just wanted help solving a manufacturing dilemma.
 Then we partnered on a new product within its category and most recently, we have collaborated on identifying opportunities in adjacent categories, areas where competitors are unlikely to follow.
 All of this was done with an eye towards eventual acquisition, with an enhanced multiple to reflect this thoroughly researched and IP-protected concept portfolio.

 When evaluating a company for potential sale or acquisition, the key is to focus on the future and the potential for innovation within an organization to determine value and maximum multiples of EBITDA.
 Keep your eyes on the road ahead, not in the rearview mirror.

-John Nottingham is Co-Founder and Co-President at Nottingham Spirk.
+John Nottingham is Co-Founder and Co-CEO at Nottingham Spirk.